fealty/Xenos/Specifications/Xenos.md

 ### Physical Structure

-To maintain consistency between the file system representation and physical structure, Xenos programs derive their physical structure from the presence or arrangement of files and directories on the native file system.
-These physical structural aspects include source files, modules, namespaces, and libraries.
+Xenos programs maintain consistency between the native file system representation and physical structure by deriving their physical structures from the presence or arrangement of source files and directories.
+Elements of physical structure include source files, modules, namespaces, and libraries.

 #### Source Files